 + One optional exam between: Digital Modelling Techniques II, History of Cinema and Video, Photography, Aesthetics, Design Management

 Through exchange programmes, NABA's International Office encourages and supports students wishing to study abroad.

-The office promotes educational experiences at numerous prestigious international partner universities worldwide, including members and non-members of the Laureate International Universities network.
+The office promotes educational experiences at numerous prestigious international partner universities worldwide.
 Thanks to this vast international network, students at NABA are able to spend periods of study abroad, enriching their educational curriculum and laying the groundwork for increasingly international future careers.

-International study opportunities are mainly provided as part of the Erasmus+ project promoted by the European Commission, the International Exchange Program for destinations outside of Europe, the Semester Abroad Program at the Laureate group Universities and short summer courses.
+International study opportunities are mainly provided as part of the Erasmus+ project promoted by the European Commission, the International Exchange Program for destinations outside of Europe, the Semester Abroad Program at the Galileo Global Education and short summer courses.